-New directors are given the opportunity to individually meet with members of senior management to aid in their understanding of our businesses.
+New directors individually meet with members of senior management to aid in their understanding of our businesses.
 The Governance Committee assists new directors in becoming acquainted with BCE and its governance processes and encourages continuing education opportunities for all members of the Board.